dendronhq/dendron-site/vault/pkg.common-all.dev.md

 2. In `DNodeUtils.create` add prop name to `optionalProps`.
 3. In `NoteUtils.serializeMeta` add prop name to `builtinProps`.
 4. In `DNodeUtils.getCustomProps` add prop name to `blacklist`.
+5. In `SchemaUtils.TEMPLATE_COPY_PROPS` add prop name if the prop should be copied over when a template note is used.
+6. **If and only if** it's a prop that's required (mandatory) for all notes, in `foundation.ts` add prop name to `REQUIRED_DNODEPROPS`.
+Again, most props don't have to be mandatory.

 ## Configuration